 As for negatives about this OVA, I will say that though there is a lot of music in this OVA, none of them are honestly truly memorable; even though Harlem Bomber only had one real song, it was at least a catchy tune.
 Also, the last ten minutes definitely go into an odd place, involving a scene with Mad Saurus that first starts off somewhat touching before quickly going into disgustingly freaky, followed by full-on cannibalism and then a transformation that turns Saurus into a human-esque demon-spawn.
 Without any real knowledge of Violence Jack it can come off as completely out of left field and not fitting with this OVA, but when you consider that Violence Jack is the sequel to Go Nagai's Devilman then the scene makes a little more sense.
 Personally, I don't consider this scene to be a full negative, but I can definitely see it rubbing people the wrong way.

 Evil Town was written, storyboarded, character designed, and directed by Takuya Wada, who has also worked on anime such as Macross Frontier and Fist of the North Star.
-Also, according the ANN's Encyclopedia, Ichiro Itano also directed this OVA, and with a resume that includes titles like Angel Cop, Gantz, Megazone 23, & the Macross series I'd say that he's a perfect fit for Violence Jack.
+Also, according the ANN's Encyclopedia, Ichiro Itano co-directed this OVA, and with a resume that includes titles like Angel Cop, Gantz, Megazone 23, & the Macross series I'd say that he's a perfect fit for Violence Jack.
 There's also the fact that the man created the "Itano Circus", a.k.a. the act of firing off all of your missiles to hit one smaller enemy...
-Simply because it looks awesome; the end of the OVA, where Jack is just cutting up people with his jackknife, looks to be a melee-based equivalent of the Itano Circus.
+Simply because it looks awesome.
+The end of the OVA, where Jack is just cutting up people with his jackknife, looks to be a melee-based equivalent of the Itano Circus.
 Like I mentioned for Harlem Bomber, each Violence Jack OVA features a new voice for Jack, and in Evil Town it's Kiyoshi Kobayashi, a.k.a.
 Daiskue Jigen from Lupin the 3rd, the narrator from GaoGaiGar, and Abdul from JoJo's Bizarre Adventure.
 Though I kind of prefer Tessho Genda's gruffer voice for Jack, Kobayashi's Jack still sounds great and is a big reason as to why Jack himself comes off as more of a human in this OVA.
 It's honestly though to tell which voice is better, and there's still a third voice to consider!
 The rest of the cast involves Takeshi Aono (Tarsan in Dangaioh, Kami in Dragon Ball, Mihawk in One Piece) as Mad Saurus, who delivers an equally-great performance, Kenryuu Horiuchi (Jamil in Gundam X, Libra Dohko in Saint Seiya Hades, Balzac in Tekkaman Blade) as Blue Kid, a bisexual who is Saurus' lover, and Arisa Andou (Airi in Fist of the North Star) as Aira Mu, the leader of the C Zone women.
 It's a well-acted production overall.
 The English dub was also done by Manga, so even though I haven't seen it, my guess from the last review still stands.

 Violence Jack: Evil Town is bloody, gruesome, unrelenting, and even goes into hentai territory for the rape scenes...
 And I wouldn't have it any other way.
 Harlem Bomber was enjoyable but still disappointing to an extent, but Evil Town completely delivers on showing what a title called "Violence Jack" should be like.
 This is a great example of why the original manga was so controversial when it was being serialized and even now it might be too extreme to release via a normal distribution label.
 Right Stuf had to create a new label when they did their uncut VHS tapes of Violence Jack, and I do wonder if the tape for Evil Town has the rape scenes without the mosaics...
 Granted, it's not like I honestly care about that kind of stuff, but it certainly would explain the need for a hentai label to release something like this.
 If you want a good Violence Jack anime to watch, Evil Town will certainly do the trick.